 Greg regularly comments on religious liberty and higher education issues in television, radio, and print media, including The New York Times, Christianity Today, National Public Radio, and network and cable news programs.
 Additionally, he serves on the board of directors for the Museum of the Bible.

 Greg earned his Juris Doctor in 1990 from Duke University School of Law, where he graduated Order of the Coif, with high honors, and served on the editorial board of the Duke Law Journal.
 He received his bachelor’s degree in Honors English in 1987 from Dartmouth College.
 Following graduation from law school, he served as law clerk to the Hon.
 Jerry E. Smith on the U.S. Court of Appeals for the Fifth Circuit.
 He practiced labor and employment law at two large international law firms for three years before joining the staff of Christian Legal Society’s Center for Law and Religious Freedom, where he served for 15 years prior to joining ADF.
 He lives in Northern Virginia with his wife (a medical doctor) and two daughters.

-Tim Schultz, 1st Amendment Partnership
+Tim Schultz, President, 1st Amendment Partnership

 Session 3: Tax Reform and Its Effects

 For the last several years Accord’s staff has been involved in conversations about tax reform and how it will affect our organizations.
 Now that we’ve had a year under the new tax structure, we will use this session to review what happened, what has changed, and how we can advocate for more improvements.

 Several controversial issues have come out of California recently that are either currently causing problems or have the potential to cause problems for nonprofit organizations.
 In this session, we will review these cases, relevant member responses, and discuss potential strategies moving forward.